Last Updated: 9 April 2020.

 Access the PDF version of this article here.

-A Canadian citizen or permanent resident is entitled to sponsor their spouse, common-law partner or conjugal partner for Canadian permanent residence.
+A Canadian citizen or permanent resident is entitled to sponsor their spouse, common-law partner, same-sex common-law partner, or conjugal partner for Canadian permanent residence.
 The concept may be simple, but the process can be fraught with complications and delays.
 This article describes some important considerations, and discusses the options if your application is refused.

 Should you submit an “Inside Canada” or “Outside Canada” Application?